aliahad97/aliahad97.github.io/_pages/about.md

 ---
 permalink: /
 title: "About me:"
 excerpt: "Hello!
-I am Ali Ahad, a Ph.D. student in the Electrical and Computer Engineering Department at the University of Maryland (UMD).
+I am Ali Ahad, a Ph.D.
+Candidate in the Electrical and Computer Engineering Department at the University of Maryland (UMD).
 I am being advised by Prof. Yonghwi Kwon.
 My primary research focus lies in the broad spectrum of Software Systems Security and System Forensics."
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hello!
 I am Ali Ahad, a Ph.D.
-Student in the [Electrical and Computer Engineering](https://ece.umd.edu/) Department at the [University of Maryland (UMD)](https://umd.edu/).
+Candidate in the [Electrical and Computer Engineering](https://ece.umd.edu/) Department at the [University of Maryland (UMD)](https://umd.edu/).
 I am currently being advised by Prof. [Yonghwi Kwon](https://yonghwi-kwon.github.io/).
 My primary research focus lies in the broad spectrum of Software Systems Security and System Forensics.